Ace1928/type_forge/docs/autoapi/type_forge/typing/protocols/index.rst

    >>> container["one"]  # 1

-   .. py:method:: __getitem__(key)

-      Get item at the specified key.

-      :param key: The key to look up.

-      :returns: The value associated with the key.

-      :raises KeyError: If the key is not found.

 .. py:class:: SupportsInt

    Bases: :py:obj:`Protocol`

    Protocol for objects that support conversion to int.

-   .. py:method:: __int__()

 .. py:class:: SupportsIntConversion